0ne to one work

 The combination of the two skill sets creates something uniquely useful and practical for young people, providing a space for them to talk and be present and gently process the issues they are facing.

 Debs has over 20 years experience of one to one work with young people, and has a number of youth work and counselling qualifications.
-Over the years she has worked with a wide and varied range of issues including anxiety, depression, panic attacks, sexual assault, self-harm, eating disorders, OCD, divorce, suicidal thoughts, bereavement, anger management, school-refusal, trauma, behavioural issues.
+Over the years she has worked with a wide and varied range of issues including anxiety, depression, panic attacks, sexual assault, self-harm, eating disorders, OCD, divorce, suicidal thoughts and ideation, bereavement, anger management, school-refusal, childhood trauma, PTSD/CPTSD, behavioural issues.

 She has also worked with individuals to provide pieces of work that blend dealing with mental health issues alongside PSHE (personal, social and health education) and SRE (sex and relationships education).
-This has been particularly useful for young people who have ASC (autistic spectrum conditions) and deaf young people (in partnership with an excellent BSL interpreter) as they are less able to access this kind of curriculum in school, have particular needs, and are often withdrawn by schools from PSHE/SRE.
+This has been particularly useful for young people who have ASC (autistic spectrum conditions including PDA and ODD) and deaf young people (in partnership with an excellent BSL interpreter) as they are less able to access this kind of curriculum in school, have particular needs, and are often withdrawn by schools from PSHE/SRE.